 Does this challenge regarding kids’ grades sound familiar?
 “How can I get my child to care about their grades and school?” is on lots of parents’ minds these days!

-Read on to learn how one mother worked on herself and saw huge change in her daughter.
+Read on to learn how one mother worked on herself and saw a huge change in her smart teenager with bad grades.

 One mom’s story of transformation